Conservation easement owners, certain; DCR to report demographic information.

 Includes details like age, gender, ethnicity, household income, geographic location, type of conservation entity formed under Virginia laws, and if part of an Indian tribe.

-The first report is due by November 1, 2026, and every year after that.
+The first report is due November 1, 2026, with yearly updates after that.

 Who It Names or Affects